fabioarnold/tigerbeetle/src/vopr_hub/README.md

 ### Validation

-When the VOPR Hub receives a message it first validates it.
+When the hub receives a message it first validates it immediately.
 Messages are expected to be exactly 45 bytes in length.
-The VOPR Hub hashes the last 29 bytes of the message and ensures the first half that SHA256 hash matches the first 16 bytes of the message.
-This guards against decoding random traffic that arrives at the server.
-If the hash is correct then the VOPR Hub checks that the first byte (representing the bug type) is between 1 and 3 and that the 8 bytes that represent the seed can be converted to an unsigned integer.
-The remaining 20 bytes are the GitHub commit hash and should all be able to be decoded to valid hex characters.
+The hub hashes the last 29 bytes of the message and ensures that the first half of the SHA256 hash matches the first 16 bytes of the message.
+If the hash is correct then the hub checks that the first byte (representing the bug type) is between 1 and 3.
+After the 64-bit unsigned seed, the remaining 20 bytes are the GitHub commit hash, which must all decode to valid hex characters.

 Once validated the message is decoded and added to a queue for processing.